Vasconic languages: Relationship with other languages

-Other language families

 Various attempts have been made to tie Basque to other languages or language families, such as Indo-European, Minoan, Pictish, or Caucasian.
 None of these theories have been able to provide convincing data, and they are rejected by most mainstream linguists.

+The spread of farming in Europe (6700 –4000 BC) is associated by some scholars to the diffusion of certain Paleo-European languages.